paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-025-protection-of-vessels-on-the-high-seas-and-in-territorial-waters-of-foreign-countries.md

 ## § 1978.
 Restriction on importation of fishery or wildlife products from countries which violate international fishery or endangered or threatened species programs
 **(a) Certification to President**

-(1) When the Secretary of Commerce determines that nationals of a foreign country, directly or indirectly, are conducting fishing operations in a manner or under circumstances which diminish the effectiveness of an international fishery conservation program, the Secretary of Commerce shall certify such fact to the President.
+(1) When the Secretary of Commerce, in consultation with the Secretary of State, determines that nationals of a foreign country, directly or indirectly, are conducting fishing operations in a manner or under circumstances which diminish the effectiveness of an international fishery conservation program, the Secretary of Commerce shall certify such fact to the President.

-(2) When the Secretary of Commerce or the Secretary of the Interior finds that nationals of a foreign country, directly or indirectly, are engaging in trade or taking which diminishes the effectiveness of any international program for endangered or threatened species, the Secretary making such finding shall certify such fact to the President.
+(2) When the Secretary of Commerce or the Secretary of the Interior, in consultation with the Secretary of State, finds that nationals of a foreign country, directly or indirectly, are engaging in trade or taking which diminishes the effectiveness of any international program for endangered or threatened species, the Secretary making such finding shall certify such fact to the President.

-(3) In administering this subsection, the Secretary of Commerce or the Secretary of the Interior, as appropriate, shall—
+(3) In administering this subsection, the Secretary of Commerce or the Secretary of the Interior, as appropriate, in consultation with the Secretary of State, shall—

   (A) periodically monitor the activities of foreign nationals that may affect the international programs referred to in paragraphs (1) and (2);